 –Giuliana Judge is a UConn undergrad developing new voltage-sensitive dyes

 Associate Professor of Genetics and Genome Sciences

 Lab Website: Yu Lab

 Research Interests: The Yu lab is interested in developing new microscopy imaging techniques.
-Currently our works are focused on two related areas: (1) Live cell single-molecule dynamics.
-We are working on techniques that allows better visualization of individual biomolecules in a living specimen using modern fluorescence microscopy techniques.
+Currently, our works are focused on two related areas: (1) Live cell single-molecule dynamics.
+We are working on techniques that allow better visualization of individual biomolecules in a living specimen using modern fluorescence microscopy techniques.
 We are particularly interested in understanding how protein molecules’ behavior changes during signal transduction, and how individual proteins are made during gene expression.
-See the following publications from more details: Das et al. PNAS 112(3), E267; Oh et al., PNAS 109(35):14024.
+See the following publications for more details: Das et al. PNAS 112(3), E267; Oh et al., PNAS 109(35):14024.
 (2) Super-resolution microscopy.
-For a long time fluorescence microscopy had suffered from the curse of the so-called “diffraction-limited resolution”, which sets a fundamental limit on what is the smallest object the microscope can see.
+For a long time, fluorescence microscopy had suffered from the curse of the so-called “diffraction-limited resolution”, which sets a fundamental limit on what is the smallest object the microscope can see.
 In the last decade, however, many new forms of microscopy design have emerged with the goal of breaking this resolution limit.
 Collectively, they are often called “super-resolution optical microscopy”.
 The lab is actively working on this new field trying to further improve the imaging quality of these new technologies.
 For more detail, check out these recent papers: Yu J et al. PNAS 201912634; Elmokadem A et al. Biophysical J 109(9):1772

---Nizam ud Din is a postdoc fellow working on developing SH2 imaging techniques to understand the spatial distribution of phosphoproteome in cells during signal transduction.
+–Nizam ud Din is a postdoc fellow working on developing SH2 imaging techniques to understand the spatial distribution of phosphoproteome in cells during signal transduction.

---Prem Shresha recently joined the lab and is preforming super-resolution imaging of chromatins in order to understand the rules of 4D folding of eukaryotic genome.
+–Prem Shresha recently joined the lab and is preforming super-resolution imaging of chromatins in order to understand the rules of 4D folding of eukaryotic genome.